qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 teaching: 135
 exercises: 80
 questions:
-- "How do I set the training goal?"
+- "How do I create a neural network for a regression task?"
 - "How do I monitor the training process?"
 - "How do I detect (and avoid) overfitting?"
 - "What are common options to improve the model performance?"
 objectives:
 - "Explain the importance of splitting the training data"
 - "Use the data splits to plot the training process"
-- "Set the training goal for your deep neural network"
+- "Design a neural network for a regression task"
 - "Measure the performance of your deep neural network"
 - "Interpret the training plots to recognize overfitting"
 - "Implement basic strategies to prevent overfitting"